 Property taxes include amounts levied against all real estate and public utility property, and tangible personal property used in business and located in the District.
-Real property taxes (other than public utility) collected during 2008 were levied after April 1, 2007 on assessed values as of January 1, 2007, the lien date.
+Real property taxes (other than public utility) collected during 2009 were levied after April 1, 2008 on assessed values as of January 1, 2008, the lien date.
 Assessed values are established by the County Auditor at 35 percent of appraised market value.
 All property is required to be reappraised every six years and equalization adjustments made the third year following reappraisal.
 The last revaluation was completed in 2007.
 Real property taxes are payable annually or semi-annually.
 The first payment is due January 20, with the remainder payable by June 20.

 Taxes collected from tangible personal property (other than public utility) in one calendar year are levied in the prior calendar year on assessed values during and at the close of the most recent fiscal year of the taxpayer that ended on or before March 31 of that calendar year, and at the tax rates determined in the preceding year.
 In prior years, tangible personal property used in business (except for public utilities) was assessed for ad valorem taxation purposes at 25 percent of its true value.
-As part of a phase out of the personal property tax, the assessment percentage for personal property was reduced to 6.25 percent in 2008.
-The rate will be reduced to zero in 2009.
+As part of a phase out of the personal property tax, the assessment percentage for personal property was reduced to zero in 2009.
 Amounts paid by multi-county taxpayers are due September 20 of the year assessed.
 Single county taxpayers may pay annually or semi-annually, the first payment is due April 30; with the remainder payable by September 20.